 During the Second World War the fairs once again were forced to operate under adversity.
 Once again, the buildings were requisitioned for the army, although they were released during fair week.
-The summer fair was forced to make several concessions, and the winter fair was released to the summer fair arguing far the duration relocated to the summer fair grounds for the duration.
+The summer fair was forced to make several concessions, and the winter fair was released to the summer fair way for the duration.